gomorpheus/morpheus-docs/infrastructure/policies.rst

 To create a Policy for a Cloud:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Cloud Policies apply to all Instances in the Cloud the Policy is added to.
+..
+NOTE:: Resource Limitation Policies apply to all Instances in the Cloud the Policy is added to.
+Approval, Naming, Power, Shutdown and Expiration Policies apply to Instances created or moved into the Group after the Policy is enabled.

 #.
 Navigate to ``Infrastructure -> Clouds``
 #.
 Select a Cloud by clicking on the name of the Cloud to go to the Cloud Detail page.
 #.
 Select the ``POLICIES`` tab in the Cloud Detail page.
 #.
 Select :guilabel:`+ ADD` and choose from the available policy types.
 #.
-Refer to Policy Type sections below for Configuraiton options.
+Refer to Policy Type sections below for Configuration options.
 #.
 Select :guilabel:`SAVE CHANGES`

 To create a Policy for a Group:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Group Policies apply to all Instances in the Group the Policy is added to.
+..
+NOTE:: Resource Limitation Policies apply to all Instances in the Group the Policy is added to.
+Approval, Naming, Power, Shutdown and Expiration Policies apply to Instances created after the Policy is enabled.

 #.
 Navigate to ``Infrastructure -> Clouds``
 #.
 Select a Cloud by clicking on the name of the Cloud to go to the Cloud Detail page.